Trip Highlights of Mera Peak Climbing

 This Mera peak climbing begins with an early morning scenic flight.
 It offers fantastic views of the mountains.
 The first part of the trail is going through the pristine Rhododendron, pine, and streams.
 We can have spectacular views of Numbur Himal, Kongdi RI, and Karyolang Peak.

 We can view many other mountains and peaks along the way.
-We start descent the path from Chapatti tal. which will also cross a sandy bowl to the steep stream to Dig Kharka.
+We start the descent of the path from Chapatti Tal, which will also cross a sandy bowl to the steep stream to Dig Kharka.
 We will have a rest day at Kharea to make our bodies fit.
 And continue to the Mera Peak trail, depending on whether the weather is successful.

 After this beautiful Mera peak trek, you will experience real mountaineering in the high Himalayas.
 We enjoy incredible views across Baruntse (7129m).
 Chamlang (7319m) and Nau Lekh (6360m) with Makalu (8481m) loom behind.
 Following the beaten trail of the Himalayas of Nepal, we retrace our journey to Lukla Airport.

-This trek provides rare chances to come across face-to-face with the spectacular scenery.
+This trek provides rare chances to encounter spectacular scenery face-to-face.
 One can see mountains and pristine forests.
-They can view the Geo-cultural atmosphere of the highest altitude in the world.
+They can view the geo-cultural atmosphere at the highest altitude in the world.
 You can witness the Mera peak climbing from the south of Mount Everest.

 You will get the incredible chance to see magnificent mountains like Mt.
 Everest 8848m, Mt.
 Cho Oyu 8201m, Mt.
 Makalu 8485m, Mt.
 Kanchenjunga 8586m, Mt.
 Lhotse 8516m along with many other peaks on the Everest region.
 We will visit Sagarmatha National Park and get to see many rare animals.
 We will get close to the local Sherpa and Gurung people and observe their culture.